Office of Victim Services

 - Get away from the offender and go somewhere safe.

-- Call for help, whether it is the police, a victim advocate, or someone else you trust.
+- Seek help, whether it is the police, a victim/survivor advocate, or someone else you trust.
 If you live in a residence hall, find a staff member to help you.

 - If you believe you’ve been sexually assaulted, avoid bathing or washing your clothes.
 This helps preserve evidence.

-- Try to write down everything you remember, including when and where the incident happened.
-Keep any evidence you have, such as text messages or emails.
+- Keep any evidence you have, such as text messages or emails.

 - Seek medical attention.